-- All course work completed with a minimum of a 78% GPA with the exception of the Radiologic Technology Seminar course, that must be passed with an 80%. - · In compliance with JRCERT and ARRT standards, all competencies required to sit for national certification/registry completed. - Passing of 3 National ARRT Mock Certification Exams with 80%. - · Cleared and cleaned locker as verified by instructor. - · CU Evaluations completed online for semester courses. - ID Badges and Dosimeter turned in to Instructor. - LIBRARY: All books, CDs and computer disks have been returned to the Health Librarian in satisfactory condition.
-(Once completed, books, CDs and computer disks cannot be checked out.) - MEDICAL OFFICE: Update all student information records, to include permanent address with phone number and place of employment address with immediate supervisor, if available, upon graduation. - MEDICAL OFFICE: Cleared outstanding debts or financial obligations with Cameron University, GPTC, or Radiologic Technology Program and with the medical building secretary. - MEDICAL OFFICE: Removed and turned in GPTC parking sticker to medical building secretary. - MEDICAL OFFICE: Program Exit Surveys turned in to medical building secretary. - The Program's graduation rates are consistent with the program's mission and goals, JRCERT policy, and Cameron University. - Program graduates earn degrees or certificates within 150% (36 months) of the published program length from the start date. - The Radiologic Technology Program is competency-based education that provides for a variable graduation, to include an option for extension of program length for students unable to complete all competencies/ graduation/ completion requirements in the established program time frame, due to emergency extenuating circumstances, beyond the student's control, or in the case of a world wide pandemic.
+- All course work completed with a minimum of a 78% GPA with the exception of the Radiologic Technology Seminar course, that must be passed with an 80%. - In compliance with JRCERT and ARRT standards, all competencies required to sit for national certification/registry completed. - Passing of 3 National ARRT Mock Certification Exams with 80%. - · Cleared and cleaned locker as verified by instructor. - CU Evaluations completed online for semester courses. - ID Badges and Dosimeter turned in to Instructor. - LIBRARY: All books, CDs and computer disks have been returned to the Health Librarian in satisfactory condition.
+(Once completed, books, CDs and computer disks cannot be checked out.) - MEDICAL OFFICE: Update all student information records, to include permanent address with phone number and place of employment address with immediate supervisor, if available, upon graduation. - MEDICAL OFFICE: Cleared outstanding debts or financial obligations with Cameron University, GPTC, or Radiologic Technology Program and with the medical building secretary. - MEDICAL OFFICE: Removed and turned in GPTC parking sticker to medical building secretary. - MEDICAL OFFICE: Program Exit Surveys turned in to medical building secretary. - The Program's graduation rates are consistent with the program's mission and goals, JRCERT policy, and Cameron University. - The Radiologic Technology Program is competency-based education.

-The quidelines to sit for the ARRT national certificate in Radiography are located at www.arrt.org.
+The guidelines to sit for the ARRT national certificate in Radiography are located at www.arrt.org.